-- a.
-Any permitted or controlled activity which does not comply with the relevant zone rules. - In exercising its discretion, the Council shall be limited to the standards with which that activity fails to comply. - b.
+a.
+Any permitted or controlled activity which does not comply with the relevant zone rules.

+In exercising its discretion, the Council shall be limited to the standards with which that activity fails to comply.

+- b.
 Market activities that do not comply with the permitted activity standards specified in Rule 5.7.5, or any other relevant zone rules. - c.
 Construction of new buildings. - d.
-External alterations and additions to buildings where the modifications will be visible from a public space.
+External alterations and additions to buildings.